Chess with the Doomsday Machine

-Chess with the Doomsday Machine (Shatranj ba Mashin-e Qiamat) (شطرنج با ماشین قیامت) is a novel about the Iran-Iraq war by Habib Ahmadzadeh.
+Chess with the Doomsday Machine (Shatranj ba Mashin-e Qiamat) (شطرنج با ماشین قیامت) is a novel about the Iran–Iraq War by Habib Ahmadzadeh.
 In 1980, an attack on the Iranian city of Abadan marked the beginning of the Iran-Iraq war.
 Hundreds of thousands of people fled the badly damaged city but a small number of civilians chose to stay, living in a city under siege.
 The story focuses on the experiences of Moosa, a young Abadani soldier defending his home town.
 He has been chosen to assist in destroying the enemy's "Doomsday Machine", a sophisticated radar system.

 Publisher

 The book was written in 1996 and published in Persian by Soreie Mehr Publication Company in 2005.
 Chess with the Doomsday Machine has been nominated for and received numerous awards, and has been reprinted many times in Iran.
-According to critics, Chess with the Doomsday Machine is one of the most prominent novel about the Iran-Iraq war in recent years.
+According to critics, Chess with the Doomsday Machine is one of the most prominent novels about the Iran–Iraq War in recent years.
 In 2008, the book was translated from Persian into English by Paul Sprachman, a professor at Rutgers University, and published by Mazda Publishers.